IFR Flying in Europe

 This is just a quick bit on weather related planning for IFR.

-At this point, it's worth examining the often quoted phrase "official weather data".
+There is an often quoted phrase "official weather data".
 UK ANO (2005 version) Article 52(a) merely states "the latest information available as to the route and aerodrome to be used, the weather reports and forecasts available".
 It's reasonable to assume that a TAF, where available for the destination, meets this requirement but I have not found any regulation which lays down what is or isn't "official" and other weather data should meet the requirement too if reasonably current.
 This is true for both G-reg and N-reg operation.

 Cloud Tops